What is Cause-related Marketing?

-Since awareness tends to increase during cause-related marketing campaigns, nonprofits must ensure their branding, marketing collaterals, and digital presence are well optimized to showcase their story and impact to new audiences, supporters, and prospects.
+Since awareness tends to increase during cause-related marketing campaigns, nonprofits must ensure their branding, marketing collaterals, and digital presence are well-optimized to showcase their story and impact new audiences, supporters, and prospects.
 You want your website and social media profiles to give potential donors a great first impression.

 2. Boost Fundraising Revenue

 When nonprofits collaborate with corporations, they may experience a significant increase in fundraising revenue.
 Depending on the nature of the partnership, the nonprofit might receive a portion of each sale made during the period of the campaign.
 They could also acquire new donors due to increased awareness about their impact.
 That said, nonprofits must ensure the corporations’ values and history align with their mission and community.